 However, there’s a huge difference between trying to save earnestly for things like retirement, education, a wedding or your first home, and being an extreme cheapskate who actually wastes more money in the long run by being ultra-cheap.

 Placing your entire life savings in a savings account might sound like a good idea – and to a certain extent it is (see point #4).
 The problem is that 20 to 30 years from now, you’ll realise that your savings lost value over time due to inflation.

 In Singapore, you can expect the value of your savings to plummet by 2.5% or more every year from inflation – and that’s if you have a halfway decent savings account that earns 0.5% interest.

-If you’re new to investing, you can start off small by investing as little as S$1,000 so you can get the hang of it (read our S$1,000 Investment Guide here).
+If you’re new to investing, you can start off small by investing as little as S$1,000 to get the hang of it.

 #2 Not Purchasing Enough Insurance

 Far too many people lack sufficient insurance coverage.
-According to a MONEYSENSE survey in late 2013, more than 50% of Singaporeans lack adequate insurance coverage.
+According to survey, 70 per cent of Singaporeans have not increased their life insurance cover to keep pace with rising income levels.
 Why is that?

 - We think the coverage provided by our employers and/or Medisave and Medishield are good enough.

 - We think we’re lucky enough that nothing will ever happen to us (especially when we live on the “safest” nation on earth).